Why does observation matter? Let me tell you a story.

 My first observation was that the pie chart was obscuring the important information.
 So, I dug into the data.
 I created charts that showed outage minutes over time, and the number of people affected when a given application went down.
 My intervention involved presenting data differently.

 Once the managers had the information in a different form, they were more effective in their actions.
-Rather than pointing the roving finger of blame based on a monthly snap shot, they prioritized issues and worked on the systematically.
+Rather than pointing the roving finger of blame based on a monthly snap shot, they prioritized issues and worked on the system–the factors that contributed to the problems.

 In both these cases, observation was key choosing appropriate action.